tobiask84/instant-chat/README.md

 # Some comments
 - It was required to make the notification tab blink when there are unread messages.
 This might be a bit over the top and could annoy the user.
-- I assume when it is required to make "the tab" blink, we are talking about the navbar and not about the browser tab
+- I assume "making the tab blink", means the tab in the navbar and not the browser tab
+- The `socket.io-client` lib is mocked during Jest Unit tests through the `__mocks__` dir in `frontend`.